richelbilderbeek/galen_programmeringstavling_stadsbibliotek_uppsala_2022/README.md

  * There was a group of two 10-year-old and three 15-year-old.
    This age difference gap was no problems, as both age groups respected one another
+ * Some kids found it cool to drink the most fizzy drinks

 What could be improved:

  * We should use a bigger room, so all participants can join: we had to say 'no' to some, as it was full
  * Have better flyers for the UMS courses
+ * Let the parents know beforehand there is a presentation
+ * Have a mechanism against the fizzy drinks competition

 ## Links